BCDA-APS/bs_model_instrument/docs/source/api/devices.rst

 Motors
 ~~~~~~

 When support is used for more than one device, create a YAML list.
+Each item in
-Each item in the list can be a dictionary with appropriate keyword arguments.
+the list can be a dictionary with appropriate keyword arguments.
+This YAML code
-Here are five motors, using a one-line format for each dictionary.
+describes five motors, using a one-line format for each dictionary.

 .. code-block:: yaml
     :linenos: